pingcap/docs/sql-tuning-best-practice.md

 This section explains the best scenarios for using TiFlash in TiDB.
 TiFlash is optimized for analytical queries that involve complex calculations, aggregations, and large dataset scans, thanks to its columnar storage format.
 Here’s when to consider TiFlash:

-- Large-Scale Data Analysis: For queries involving extensive data scans, such as OLAP workloads, TiFlash can deliver faster performance compared to TiKV due to its columnar storage and MPP capability.
+- Large-Scale Data Analysis: For queries involving extensive data scans, such as OLAP workloads, TiFlash can deliver faster performance compared to TiKV due to its columnar storage and MPP mode.
 - Complex Scans, Aggregations and Joins: TiFlash is ideal for queries with heavy aggregations and joins, as it can process these operations more efficiently by only reading necessary columns.
 - Mixed Workloads: In hybrid environments where both transactional (OLTP) and analytical (OLAP) workloads run simultaneously, TiFlash can handle analytical queries without impacting TiKV’s performance for transactional queries.
 - SaaS Arbitrary Filtering Workloads: In SaaS workloads, there is often a need for arbitrary filtering across many columns.
 Indexing all columns is impractical, especially when the primary key includes a tenant ID and all queries include this ID.
 TiFlash is an ideal solution here: because data in TiFlash is sorted and clustered by primary key, and with the [late materialization](/tiflash/tiflash-late-materialization.md) feature, it enables efficient table range scans.
 This allows TiFlash to provide fast performance without the overhead of maintaining multiple indexes.